renebrummel/ForNAV.TrainingModules/Modules/20 Add Reports To An Extension/AddReportsToExtension.Trainer.md

 ## Reflection
 Duration:

-Discuss the advantages and drwabacks of creating and editing reports in VS Code
+Discuss the advantages and drawbacks of creating and editing reports in VS Code